PetarSpassov/Quinngard/README.md

 # Quinngard
-An extensive PVE-oriented balance and QoL mod for Northgard by Shiro Games, Quinngard seeks to apply a fresh coat of paint and a fun new experience to the newest PVE mode of the game - Bifrost.
+An extensive PVE-oriented balance and QoL mod for Northgard by Shiro Games, Quinngard seeks to add quality of life and balance changes to the PVE modes of the game, especially Bifrost.

 ## __Disclaimer__
 None of the assets used in this mod belong to me.
 All credit and rights go to the creators of Northgard, Shiro Games.
-This mod is merely a harmless modification of game files meant to be used in solo and cooperative play.
+This mod is merely a harmless modification of game files meant to be used in solo and cooperative PVE play.

+All rights to music used from outside the game belong to their respective creators.
+Credit for music used from outside Northgard has been given where appropriate.

 Special thanks to Manevolent, whose setup, patience, and guidance made this possible.